jjbchunta/async/README.md

 # Asynchronous code for PHP.

-A wrapper for various built-in non-blocking operations native to PHP.
+A wrapper for various built-in non-blocking operations native to PHP, a language notorious for being single-threaded and very much blocking.

 This package can be installed via composer: